We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Some companies make decaffeinated green tea.
 The caffeine content has little effect on inflammation because the anti-inflammatory benefits of green tea are attributed to its antioxidant polyphenol content like EGCG.

 Green tea extract is available to purchase online.

 It may also help reduce cartilage loss and reverse autoimmune symptoms.
-It is a fast acting supplement that may help with osteoarthritis pain in just 5 days.
+Per the Arthritis Foundation, it is a fast acting supplement that may help with osteoarthritis pain in just 7 days.